The Three Branches of Government

 To prepare for this lesson:

-- The teacher should preview the website The Three Branches of Government and read the content provided for each branch.
+- The teacher should preview the website Ben's Guide to the Government.

 Directions for this activity: